Rye123/50041-distributed-systems-hw/hw2/README.md

 - Here, since an ONGOING request was also a PENDING request (using the terminology from above), we could reduce the tracking of this to a single mutex lock.
 - However, for modification of the response count, a mutex lock was still needed.

+### Voting Protocol
+The prior implementations heavily relied on the fact that "votes" (i.e. request acknowledgements) could not be rescinded.
+Hence, it was safe to handle each incoming message concurrently regardless of the message type, relying on mutex locks to ensure safety.

+In the Voting Protocol (with deadlock prevention), we needed to be able to rescind a vote, which meant that if the above implementation of concurrent message handling were to be naively used, there would be separate goroutines handling incoming requests and releases.
+This made it far more difficult as any mutex lock over the node's vote would need to be *shared* among goroutines, destroying the purpose of the mutex lock in the first place.

+Hence, I had a separate goroutine that handled requests and releases sequentially (with a channel).
+A modified version of the local priority queue was used to keep track of the requests that had yet to be voted for.

+To account for late messages (e.g. late `VOTE`s and late `RESCIND`s), each 'election' (where a node requested to enter the CS) had a unique election ID.

 ## Testing
 Our main test involves simultaneously creating 100 nodes.
 Then, we initialise 100 goroutines for each node to sequentially enter and exit the critical section.